Intentional change starts with longing and imagination.

 Future Foreword

-helps leaders and innovators
+helps innovators everywhere

 turn their longing and imagination into